-The Company's officers, directors and beneficial holders of 10% or more of the Company's securities are required to file reports of their beneficial ownership with the Securities and Exchange Commission on Forms 3, 4 and 5.
+The Company's officers, directors and beneficial holders of 10% or more of the Company' securities are required to file reports of their beneficial ownership with the Securities and Exchange Commission on Forms 3, 4 and 5.
 According to the Company's records, all reports required to be filed during this period pursuant to Section 16(a) were timely filed, except as follows: a Form 4 was not timely filed by Messrs.
-Anderson, Freeman, Green, Pint, R. Sampson and W. Sampson and Ms. Goldberg to report stock options granted in May 2004 pursuant to the Company's Stock Option Plan for Non-employee Directors; a Form 4 was not timely filed by Mr. Opsahl to report a stock option granted in July 2004; a Form 4 was not timely filed by Mr. Green to report a stock option exercise and subsequent sale of the common stock received therefrom in December 2004; and a Form 4 was not timely filed by Messrs.
-Berg, C. Sampson,
+Anderson, Freeman, Green, Pint, R. Sampson and W. Sampson and Ms. Goldberg to report stock options granted in May 2005 pursuant to the Company's Stock Option Plan for Non-employee Directors.
+These directors subsequently reported the transaction described above on a Form 4 or 5 filed with the SEC.